cheomanigua/webdevdocs/content/gatsby/seo.md

 description: "Adding SEO functionality to a gatsby site"
 ---

-This page shows everything that has to be installe, configured and created to have a fully functional SEO gatsby site
+This page shows everything that has to be installed, configured and created in order to have a fully functional SEO gatsby site.

 ### Plugins